FranckFreiburger/module-invalidate/README.md

 `path` (optional): Invalidates the specified module (same syntax and same context as `require()`)

 ## How it works

 1. `Module.prototype.exports` is overridden by a ES6 Proxy that handle all accesses to module exports.
 1. When a module is invalidated, it is marked as *invalidated* and is then reloaded on the next access (lazily).

 ## Caveat

 #### ownKeys is not supported

-Object.keys(), for-in loop, console.log(), ... are not available on the module exports. eg.
+Reflect.ownKeys(), Object.keys(), for-in loop, console.log(), ... are not available on the module exports.
+eg.
 ```
 Object.keys(require('foo.js'));
 ```
 will throw a `TypeError: ownKeys not implemented` exception.
+However for-of loop works properly.

 #### Only direct variable access is handled
 ```